 B and S

 Ionic Pulse Cannon

 Wing Commander Privateer Player's Guide

 The mainstay of the Exploratory Services fleet just a few years ago, these steady craft are now a familiar part of private enterprise.
 The Tarsus has been discontinued.
 We list it here because of its popularity and general availability in the used markets.

 Cockpit.
 Low visibility, especially through the small side windows.
-Cockpit placements prevents any over-the-shoulder view.
+Cockpit placement prevents any over-the-shoulder view.
 Offers one MFD along with standard radar and armor displays (see illustration, p.
 12).
-Comfort is comparable to the Orion but claustrophobic by comparison with the other two models reviewed here.,
+Comfort is comparable to the Orion but claustrophobic by comparison with the other two models reviewed here.

 Speed/Maneuverability.
 Sluggish in turns and rolls.
 Can upgrade to Level 1 engine.

 Ordnance/Protection.
 No slots available for turrets.
 Supports Level 2 shield upgrades.
 Two gun racks and two weapon or tractor beam racks.